-In order to prepare our Group for future opportunities, we continue to invest in technology and capacity building of capable people that can successfully propel Unitata forward.
-In this connection it was pleasing to finally see our new palm oil fractionation plant being fully commissioned during the year after certain delays due to COVID-19 logistical bottlenecks.

-In 2023, focus will also be channelled towards expanding our sales and marketing department as we explore further opportunities to market our speciality fats directly through business-to-business arrangements with customers globally.
+To accomplish this goal, and to prepare our Group for future opportunities, we continue to invest in technology and capable people that can successfully propel Unitata forward.
+In 2024, focus will also be channelled towards expanding our sales and marketing capabilities as we explore further opportunities to market our speciality fats directly through B2B arrangements with customers globally.